11 Ways to Enhance Your Thoracic Spine Mobility - Premier Pain Centers

 With your hands in front and palms facing inside, while your knee is fixed on the roller, open up.
 Then, let your skull and neck move with a swinging arm and spin as much as you can (on the opposite side).
 Try to push into the foam roller with your knee while your hips are fixed.
 Repeat five times on both sides.

-If your spine issue is severe, you should visit a medical center like Premier Pain Centre.
+If your spine issue is severe, you should visit a medical center like Premier Pain Centers.
 It is a leading pain management center where world-leading experts offer the best pain solutions.